‘Sports Illustrated’ Model Haley Kalil Shares Dramatic Photo With Instagram

 In the shot, Haley’s body appears to be submerged in water.
 Both of her arms are seen above and below the waterline in the pic.
 Her arms have droplets of water on them and are crossed one atop the other, her chin almost resting on her hands.

-The Sports Illustrated stunner’s auburn hair is straight and appears to have been wet.
+The Sports Illustrated stunner’s auburn hair is straight and appears wet.
 It is parted to one side and creates a frame for a face that appears to be sans makeup.

 Fans of the model are used to seeing all her facial freckles covered up with a foundation for many of her most memorable bikini shoots for the sports publication.
 Sports Illustrated devotes an entire issue annually to celebrating beachwear and beautiful women.